 Four Corners Gallery

 This major new exhibition explores two radical 1970s arts collectives in London’s East End.
-Four Corners and Camerawork (formerly Half Moon Photography Workshop) championed filmmaking and photography as tools for social engagement and change.
+Four Corners and Camerawork (formerly Half Moon Photography Workshop) championed filmmaking and photography as tools for social change.
 Engaging with grassroots activism and underrepresented cultures, their work inspired a generation of practitioners.

-Featuring photographs by Chick Chalmers, Judy Harrison, Nick Hedges, Mike Goldwater, Martin Parr, Paul Trevor, Jenny Matthews, Ed Barber, Susan Meiselas, Derek Smith and others; Peter Kennard photomontage; extracts from Four Corners’ films including Nighthawks, Bred and Born and A Kind of English; and more material on display for the first time.
+Featuring photographs by Chick Chalmers, Judy Harrison, Nick Hedges, Mike Goldwater, Martin Parr, Paul Trevor, Jenny Matthews, Ed Barber, Susan Meiselas, Derek Smith, Peter Kennard and many others, alongside extracts from Four Corners’ films including Nighthawks, Bred and Born and A Kind of English; and other archive material on display for the first time.